State Children's Insurance Program (93.767)

 Records

-A State child health plan must include an assurance that the State will collect the data, maintain the records, and furnish the report to the Secretary at the times and in standardized format (as the Secretary requires), in order to enable the Secretary to monitor State program administration and compliance and to evaluate and compare the effectiveness of State Plans under this Title.
+Grantees must include an assurance that they will collect and verify application and enrollment data as an important measure of program performance, in order to enable the Secretary to monitor grant program administration and compliance and to evaluate and compare the effectiveness of awardees.

 Financial Information